Apple unveils music streaming service, revamps iOS

 Apple has been talking to record companies for the past year in hopes of getting the service off the ground, seen as crucial to retaining users as music consumption grows alongside smartphone use.
 It will also come free of ads for customers who subscribe to Match, another Apple music service.

 Executives also showed off a new line of Macbook Air computers.
-They gave a sneak peek at a cylindrical Mac Pro desktop, in a rare preview of upcoming hardware, and said updated Siri voice software on the iPhone now incorporates Microsoft Corp's Bing search engine.
+They gave a sneak peek at a cylindrical Mac Pro desktop, in a rare preview of upcoming hardware.
+And, in a continuation of efforts over the past year to wean itself off arch-rival Google's services such as maps, Apple's updated Siri voice software on the iPhone will turn to Microsoft Corp's less-popular Bing as its default in-app search engine.

+Previously, Siri handled Web search queries by asking users if they would like to access Google, which dominates Internet searches.
+With iOS 7 however, users can still choose to ask specifically for Google results.

-The latest Macs will run off a new computer operating system christened OSX Mavericks - named after a famous California surfing spot in a departure from Apple's penchant for naming software after big cats like Mountain Lion.
+The latest Macs will run a new computer operating system christened OSX Mavericks - named after a famous California surfing spot and a departure from Apple's penchant for naming software after big cats like Mountain Lion.

-But the real makeover was reserved for iOS 7, a smartphone and tablet platform overhauled by resident creative honcho Jony Ive.
+The real makeover was reserved for iOS 7, a smartphone and tablet platform overhauled by resident creative honcho, Jonathan Ive.
 It comes with a new edge-to-edge look that uses translucency to highlight underlying content, new typefaces, and new icons.
 Apple plans to release iOS 7 in the fall.

 It will support multitasking for all apps.